depositar/ckanext-data-depositario/doc_en/user-guide.rst

 :ref:`finding_data`.

-Extended feature — Add a dataset to an existing group
+Extended feature — Add a dataset to an existing topic
 -----------------------------------------------------

-|site_name| uses the "Group" feature built in CKAN to label a dataset as one or several themes.
-The group is different from "Organization" feature as the latter is the way to control the visibility of datasets in CKAN and each dataset can belong to ONLY ONE organization.
+The topic is different from "Projects" feature as the latter is the way to control the visibility of datasets in CKAN and each dataset can belong to ONLY ONE project.

 We refer the `ISO19115 <https://www2.usgs.gov/science/about/thesaurus-full.php?thcode=15>`_ standard to define the following themes: